3 Steps To Identify And Curb Excessive Phone Use

 We’re usually with our phones all day, every day, so this change requires us to be intentional with our choices.
 Setting specific goals each day gives us a sense of control in this human-tech relationship where it often feels like we don’t have any.

-Most smartphones have built-in app timers that allow you control how many hours a day you’ll like to spend on a particular app.
-The tricky part here is not ignoring the limit usage notification that comes up.
+Most smartphones have built-in app timers that allow you to control how many hours a day you’d like to spend on a particular app.
+The tricky part here is paying attention to the limit usage notification that comes up.

 Step 3: Recognize Your New Normal

-Going from a cellphone superglued to your hand to becoming a modern-day monk who lives in the present isn’t the goal because it’s just not realistic.
+Going from a cellphone super glued to your hand to becoming a modern-day monk who lives in the present isn’t the goal because it’s unrealistic.
 Incremental changes that we consistently commit to are.
-This means recognizing and celebrating the changes you’ve made no matter how small they may seem.
+This means recognizing and celebrating the changes you’ve made, no matter how small they may seem.
 Have you noticed you’re getting more work or tasks done?
 What have your family and friends noticed about you?